polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 }
 ```

-For more information, see the Rust documentation for [pallet::inherent](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#inherent-palletinherent-optional)
+For more information, see the Rust documentation for [pallet::inherent](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#inherent-palletinherent-optional).

 ### #[pallet::origin]

-The `#[pallet::origin]` macro allows you to define an origin for the pallet.
+The [`#[pallet::origin]`](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#origin-palletorigin-optional) macro allows you to define an origin for the pallet.

 The macro must be defined as a type alias, enumeration or a struct.
 The macro must be public.